 If you are offered a promotion

 Immediately contact an advisor in International Student and Scholar Services.
 Do not work in your new position unless you receive specific instructions from International Student and Scholar Services.
 We may need to file an H-1B amendment petition with USCIS before you can start the new position.

 When your job with your sponsoring employer ends, you no longer have lawful H-1B status in the United States.
-Be sure to leave the United States and file to change status or have your new employer petition to transfer your H-1B to them by your last working day or during the next 60 following days.
+Be sure to leave the United States, file to change status, or have your new employer petition to transfer your H-1B to them by your last working day or during the following 60 days.
 Failure to do so may make you ineligible to reenter the United States in the future or receive immigration benefits due to unlawful presence.
 The 60-day grace period is granted in its full length only if your H-1B approval notice end date is beyond this period.
 If your employment is not renewed and it ends on the same date as your H-1B approval notice end date, you do not have a grace period.